ElizabethNW/Milestone-2/README.md

 # Travel Nigeria

 This is a tourist website for Nigeria.
-It has got basic information on the region, map, currency, weather and a contact-us page.
+It has got basic information on the region, map, currency, climate and a contact-us page.
 The site can be accessed here https://elizabethnw.github.io/Milestone-2/

 ## USER EXPERIENCE (UX)
 -   ###    User Stories